-Distribution: Both sides of the Cascades in Washington, Alaska to California, east to Montana.
+Distribution: Occurring on both sides of the Cascades crest in Washington; Alaska to California, east to Alberta and Montana.

-Habitat: Moist woods and stream banks, low to mid-elevations in the mountains.
+Habitat: Moist woods and stream banks, low to middle elevations in the mountains.

 Conservation Status: Not of concern